Attacks on Palestinians evacuating Gaza City

 Since October 2023, multiple attacks during the Gaza war hit Palestinians attempting to leave northern Gaza City.
 On 13 October, an airstrike occurred after an evacuation directive from Israel, urging more than a million residents from northern Gaza to move to the southern part of the territory.
 The airstrike killed 70 people, mostly women and children, and injured 200.

 Background

 Tensions escalated when Hamas, the group in control of Gaza, launched an attack on Israel.
 Israel responded with a series of airstrikes on Gaza.
-The Israeli Defense Forces (IDF) issued a warning to residents in the northern regions to evacuate by a specific deadline.
+The Israel Defense Forces (IDF) issued a warning to residents in the northern regions to evacuate by a specific deadline.
 However, the United Nations considered this evacuation order both impractical and impracticable to execute safely due to the significant number of people it affected.